sant1030/AGGIEGITHUB/index.md

 BLOG ON AGGIE FOOTBALL
-Reasons we should be a Top 4 team after Week 2
+Reasons we should still be a top contender for the College Football Playoffs after Week 2
-1. We are still undefeated and even though we barely beat Colorado 11-7, it is because we lost our starting QB
+1. We are still undefeated and even though we barely beat Colorado 10-7, it is because we lost our starting QB
 2. Our defense is top 5 in the country and we lock everyone up
-3. Ohio State lost and they were number 3 so they're gone
+3. Ohio State lost and they were number 3 so they be moved down after us
 4. We are just getting started and coming for Bama!
 5. Jimbo